ankitpokhrel/Dynamic-Featured-Image/README.md

     ```shell
     $ phpcs <dfi-plugin-dir or filename>
     ```

-### Dynamic Featured Image PRO
-A premium version of this plugin is also available.
-Users looking for more timely/in-depth support and extended features are encouraged to check out [Dynamic Featured Image PRO](https://ankitpokhrel.com/explore/dynamic-featured-image-pro/).

 ### Questions about this project?
 Please feel free to report any bug found.
 Pull requests, issues, and plugin recommendations are more than welcome!